MichaelCurrin/mkdocs-quickstart/README.md

 ## Contributing

+Submit an issue.

+Or submit a code change:

-Fork this project.
+1. Fork this project.

-Set up the project locally - follow the instructions on the live tutorial or in the [TLDR](/docs/tutorial/tldr.md) page of the local docs.
+2. Set up the project locally - follow the instructions on the live tutorial or in the [TLDR](/docs/tutorial/tldr.md) page of the local docs.

-Make any changes you want.
+3. Make any changes you want.
 Be sure to keep a copy of the original license in the repo. e.g. `cp LICENSE LICENSE-source`.

-Create a Pull Request.
+4. Create a Pull Request.

 ## License